Skip to main content

 "getRecordsStartingAtKey"

-"getRecordsStartingAtKey" includes records by finding the first key that matches the supplied key and comparison operator.
+The "getRecordsStartingAtKey" action positions the current record in the index at the key that most closely matches the the supplied key and comparison operator.

 Important